3 Financial Statements to Measure a Company's Strength

 The income statement makes public the results of a company's business operations for a particular quarter or year.
 Through the income statement, you can witness the inflow of new assets into a business and measure the outflows incurred to produce revenue.

-The income statement is read from top to bottom, starting with revenues, sometimes called the "top line."
+The income statement is read from top to bottom, starting with revenue, sometimes called the "top line."
 Expenses and costs are subtracted, followed by taxes.
 The end result is the company's net income—or profit—before paying any dividends.
 This is where the term "bottom line" comes from.

 Finally, the last line shows the dividends declared per common share, which is the cash payment per share (if any) the company makes to stockholders.
 The amount of any dividend payment is at the discretion of the company's board of directors.